Leon Glenister

 • Supervisor in Administrative Law, University of Cambridge (2013 -)

-• Governor (SEN and Diversity Governor, Chair of the Admissions Committee and Chair of the Personnel Committee), Dr Challoner’s Grammar School (2015 -)
+• Governor (SEND Governor and Chair of the Admissions Committee), Dr Challoner’s Grammar School (2015 -)

 • Co-chair, Young Public Lawyers Group (2019)